pirsch-analytics/docs/docs/api-sdks/api-guide.md

 // Use $request to send the data to Pirsch.
 ```

-One small tweak you can make is to check the `DNT` (Do Not Track) header before sending the request.
-Check if the header is set to `1`, if it is you can drop the request.

 If your server is behind a load balancer or proxy, make sure you are using the correct header for the IP address.
 Most proxies set the `X-Forwarded-IP` header, which contains the real IP.
 You'll probably need to extract it by parsing the header.